ravaioli/solarpunk-mandala/framework/arena/dashboard-mvp/01-overview.md

 *For detailed definitions and metrics for all 20 capitals, see [02-capital-framework.md](./02-capital-framework.md).*

+## Capital Framework

+The Arena operates on a regenerative capital framework that moves beyond extractive economics.
+"Capital" is understood not merely as financial stock, but as **crystallized relational capacity**—the stored potential for future flourishing across social, ecological, and knowledge domains.
+This framework is operationalized in the dashboard to track the health, flow, and interdependencies of these vital assets.

+> **New Analytical Lens:** To directly analyze the power dynamics and relational health embedded within these capital stocks, the framework is augmented with the **Boundary Permeability Index (BPI)**.
+This metric evaluates whether capital functions as a tool for liberation (high permeability) or domination (low permeability).
+For the full specification of the BPI, its dimensions, and its dashboard integration, see **[02-capital-framework.md](./02-capital-framework.md)**.

 ## Key Metrics: The Alpha (α) Coefficient

 The **Alpha Coefficient** is a single, synthesized metric (on a scale of 0.0 to 1.0) representing the system's **holistic vitality**.
 It is calculated from the Regeneration Flower: